Bayham Old Abbey: Abbey history

 Bayham Abbey was founded c.
 1208 by the merger of two monasteries, Otham (Sussex) and Brockley (Kent), under the authority of Robert of Thurnham.
 The former abbey had been founded c.
 1180 by Ralph de Dene, a Norman landowner, who endowed the abbey in conjunction with his son Robert de Dene, and especially his daughter Ela de Dene, wife, first, of Jordan de Sackville, and, second, of William de Marci.
 Over the years, the Sackville family became primary supporters of Otham and, for generations, chose the site for their family burials.
 Other benefactors of the abbey included members of the Brade family, whose name derived from the Broad estate in Hellingly, East Sussex (some family members added “de Helling” to their surnames).

 The abbey was built from local sandstone in the first half of the 13th century by Premonstratensian canons.
 By the 15th century the original design had been enlarged with new transepts, though the original transepts are still visible within the structure.

 The Abbey was home to Premonstratensian canons regular: that is to say they followed the life ascribed to St Augustine of Hippo, keeping the Augustinian rule in its purity.

-The abbey was suppressed by Cardinal Wolsey in 1525 in his attempt to gain funding for two of his new colleges, before falling into the hands of Henry VIII in 1538.
+The abbey was suppressed by Cardinal Wolsey in 1525 in his attempt to gain funding for two of his new colleges which led to a riot and occupation by local villagers, before falling into the hands of Henry VIII in 1538.
 Once Bayham was under the King's control, it was leased to Anthony Browne, 1st Viscount Montagu, until Queen Elizabeth sold the estate outright.
 Following various changes in ownership, Bayham was finally sold to Sir John Pratt in 1714, and remained in that family until 1961, when it was donated to English Heritage.
 A brief archaeological survey was published in Journal of the Society for Medieval Archaeology 10 (1966:181-182).

 The Camden family, descended from the Pratts, built the Dower house (otherwise known as Bayham Old Abbey House), on the estate as the old residence.
 The new grounds were landscaped by Humphry Repton, who included within his plans the old abbey, which Samuel Hieronymus Grimm had sketched about 1785, emphasising the grand scale and picturesque character of its ivy-clad walls.
 Some modifications were made to the abbey during this time, memorialised in one of Repton's most complete "Red Books", with the inscription "Application of Gardening and Architecture united, in the formation of a new place".

 In 1872, the Camden family moved to the other side of the Teise valley, into the newly built Bayham Abbey House.
 The abbey remains as a picturesque landscape feature, and has been used for family infant burials.